 Taking the Tests

 - You'll take the VPT on a computer in the Testing Center at Chester or Midlothian.
 Bring a photo ID and your Student ID number.

 - The tests are not timed.
 Each test generally takes between 3 and 4 hours, so we encourage students to take English and math tests at separate times.
-You may not begin a test 3 hours or less before the testing center closes.
-The tests are not timed.

 What’s on the Tests?